 To help you build the most successful political social media campaign possible, we’ve outlined 21 political campaign digital strategy tips to guide you from before you announce that you’re running to your eventual election and beyond.

 A political election campaign starts well before the announcement and there are some key things you need to do to make sure that your social media political campaign has the foundation it needs to succeed.

-1) Your political campaign is a brand like any other and you need to have a good understand of your brand before you announce that you’re running.
+1) Political campaigns are a brand like any other and you need to have a good understanding of your political brand before you announce that you’re running.